-Another question about Maslow’s Theory is the highest level (self-actualisation).
-He claimed that those who reach this level of needs are the most successful people in society, but many believe that all of us are at some stage of self development and self-actualisation.
-This contradicts Maslow’s theory that one set of needs lead to another ending in the highest level of self-actualisation.
-The solution to this may be that some of the needs can overlap, or there might be different levels of self-actualisation and self esteem needs.
+Another question about Maslow’s Theory is the highest level (self-actualization).
+He claimed that those who reach this level of needs are the most successful people in society, but many believe that all of us are at some stage of self-development and self-actualization.
+This contradicts Maslow’s theory that one set of needs lead to another ending in the highest level of self-actualization.
+The solution to this may be that some of the needs can overlap, or there might be different levels of self-actualization and self-esteem needs.

 There have been many studies that seem to contradict Maslow’s Theory of Needs and very few studies seem to support it (Wahba and Bridwell, 1976).
 This lack of support has led many to doubt how useful this theory really is in practice.

 I personally don’t think he was.
 The fact that we move from one set of needs to the next seems too simple a view and the reality is more complicated than this.
 I believe self esteem is far more important than he states, and it is more closely related to basic needs.
 Therefore, it requires healthy levels of self esteem and confidence to form relationships and find love, and to establish a place where you feel you belong.
 We need self esteem in our daily life to function properly and maintain motivation to improve.
 We need it to communicate with others.

 If we believe Maslow, in the past when generally people were poorer and lacked many of their basic physiological needs, self esteem should have been quite irrelevant.
 Rather, they would have been more concerned with eating and keeping alive and healthy.
 Is that true?

 I believe that self esteem has always been important.
 And it will continue to be important because all else depends on it, especially our success and accomplishment in life.